Jonathan Schoop Player Props: Tigers vs. Rangers

-After hitting .231 with a double, three walks and two RBI in his past 10 games, Jonathan Schoop and the Detroit Tigers take on the Texas Rangers (who will hand the ball to Dane Dunning) at 8:05 PM ET on Wednesday.
+Jonathan Schoop -- batting .240 with a double, a walk and two RBI in his past 10 games -- will be in action for the Detroit Tigers against the Texas Rangers, with Jon Gray on the mound, on June 29 at 2:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rangers.
+In his previous game he had a hitless showing (0-for-1) against the Rangers.

 Jonathan Schoop Game Info & Props vs. the Rangers